Glory-ndu/nft-preview-card-component-main/README.md

 # NFT Preview Card Component

-This project is a responsive front-end component built using **HTML and CSS**, designed to display an NFT preview card with structured layout and visual hierarchy.
+This project is a responsive front end component built using **HTML and CSS**, designed to display an NFT preview card with structured layout and visual hierarchy.

 The project focuses on translating a design specification into clean, functional code.